Future Venture Capitalism

 The Cybernetic Teammate: A Field Experiment on Generative AI Reshaping Teamwork and Expertise

-Thus, the era of AI is also the era of the high-agency solo capitalist.
-It will empower an army of rugged individuals who leave no stone unturned in their search for potential.
+So, the era of AI is also likely to be the era of the high-agency capitalist.
+It will empower an army of individuals and small firms.

 “The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.”

-However, it’s also a deeply insecure strategy.
+Implicitly, it’s a deeply insecure strategy.
+The best investments are non-consensus, with no peer validation.
 Success is revealed on distant horizons, incremental metrics are mostly useless.
 Investors never really know how well they are doing at any given moment.

-The exceptions are “unreasonable” individuals, by definition.
+The survivors are “unreasonable” individuals, by definition.
 Angel investors or solo GPs with conviction in a perspective that precludes herd behaviour.
 Their idiosyncrasy is a shield, and their eccentricity prevents them from ever fitting into the group too comfortably.
-The features which make them stand out will quickly sort them into failure or excellence, avoiding the sweaty anxiety of the crowd.
+As a result, they tend to struggle in larger firms with more bureaucracy and louder peer effects.

-Essentially, this archetype is the inversion of an LLM.
+This archetype is the inversion of an LLM.
+They are outliers.
 They spend their time thinking about what could be, rather than what is.
 What people should be doing, rather than what they are doing.
 They may or may not study history, but they certainly have strong opinions on the future.

 “The future isn’t written in training data.
 Early-stage investing lives in what hasn’t happened yet.
 Humans are still the best at this and I can’t imagine AI being better on any alarmist timeline.”